PepijnMC/ElevationDragRuler/README.md

 Additionally, this speedprovider includes two settings to streamline setting up flying creatures.
 These settings can be found within Drag Ruler's settings.
 - **Force Hovering**: When enabled, changes the default movement option to flying instead of walking for creatures that can hover.
 The creature will still burrow or swim when its elevation is below 0.
 Enabled by default.
 - **Force Flying**: When enabled, changes the default movement option to flying instead of walking for creatures with a greater flying than walking speed.
 The creature will still burrow or swim when its elevation is below 0.
-Disabled by default.
+Enabled by default.

 ### Swimming
 Creatures will be set to swim, and thus use their swimming speed, when the token's elevation is below or at 0 and is within "water" terrain from the Enhanced Terrain Layer module.
 If the creature has no swimming speed, it will use the greater of their walking or flying speed but water will count as difficult terrain.

-**Note**: When a creature's swimming speed is smaller than both their walking and flying speed, the token's elevation needs to be below 0 for it to start swimming.
-Once their small swimming speed has been used up they can then be moved to elevation 0 to use what is left of their greater walking or flying speed, but in difficult terrain.
+Additionally, this speedprovider includes a setting to streamline setting up swimming creatures.
+This setting can be found within Drag Ruler's settings.
+- **Force Swimming**: When enabled, changes the default movement option to swimming instead of walking in water terrain for creatures with a greater swimming than flying or walking speed.
+Enabled by default.

 ### Burrowing
 Creatures will be set to burrow, and thus use their burrowing speed, when the token's elevation is below 0 and is not within "water" terrain.
 While burrowing, creatures will ignore all difficult terrain set by the Enhanced Terrain Layer module.